fredemmott/HTCC/docs/faq.md

 If you would like assistance implementing hand tracking in your game/engine without HTCC, I can be reached [via email](mailto:htcc-commerical@fred.fredemmott.com) to inquire about my availability for contract work.

+## I'm a gamer; can you support an additional game?

+The game developers can do everything that HTCC does *better*, *more easily*, and *more reliably* in the game itself, without HTCC.
+Ask the developers of the game to improve the hand tracking experience without HTCC.

+I do not currently intend to add support for any additional games to HTCC.